cmugpi/cmugpi.github.io/topics/bash/regular-expressions/index.md

 ### Character Classes (`[...]`)

 Sometimes, we want a pattern to match any character from a set of characters.
 To do this, we can define character classes.
-Simple all the characters that you want to potentially match inside `[...]`.
+Simply put all the characters that you want to potentially match inside `[...]`.
 You can also use hyphens (-) to specify all characters within a range of characters.